2022 Owerko Centre Trainee Awards

 -

-The Owerko Centre Spark Trainee award provides an opportunity for Owerko Centre graduate students and post-doctoral fellows to expand their research scope and skillset beyond their current expertise.
-The purpose of this scholarship award is to support successful applicants in initiating new techniques, experiments, and collaborations that will complement their current thesis/research projects.
+The Owerko Centre Spark Trainee Grant provides an opportunity for Owerko Centre graduate students and post-doctoral fellows to expand their research scope and skillset beyond their current expertise.
+The purpose of this grant is to support successful applicants in initiating new techniques, experiments, and collaborations that will complement their current thesis/research projects.

 Eligibility: